tvvignesh/howtographql/content/backend/graphql-ts/1-getting-started.md

 pageTitle: 'Building a GraphQL Server with Node.js, Fastify, Typescript, GraphQL EZ, GraphQL Helix, Envelop & Prisma'
 description:
   'Learn how to build a GraphQL server with Fastify, graphql-helix, Node.js, Typescript, GraphQL EZ, Envelop & Prisma'
+question: What does GraphQL EZ use under the hood for enabling plugins?
+answers:
+  [
+    'Prisma',
+    'Envelop',
+    'Fastify',
+    'Postman'
+  ]
+correctAnswer: 1
 ---

 In this section, we will look at an overview about the project, create the relevant folders and learn about the packages we would be using to build the GraphQL server.